Life Insurance Calculator

 Does insurance cover old age?

 Death cover, which is also known as term life insurance, usually covers you for death from natural causes, but ‘old age’, in itself, is not a medical condition.
-Life insurance providers usually consider your age, along with different factors like whether you have any pre-existing conditions, in assessing your application and setting your premiums.
-On Canstar, you can find out more about life insurance for over-50s and life insurance for seniors over 60.
-What’s covered by any particular life insurance policy can vary, so always take the time to read the product documentation first.
-You can speak to an insurance provider if you have any questions.
+Life insurance providers usually consider your age, along with different factors, like whether you have any pre-existing conditions, in assessing your application and setting your premiums.
+What’s covered by any particular life insurance policy can vary, so it’s important to take the time to read the product disclosure statement (PDS) first.
+You can also speak to the insurance provider if you have any questions.

 How much does life insurance usually cost?